aleshaleksey/fansys23/base-rules.md

   - Requires attack roll.
   - Penalty if not proficient with **disarm**.
   - Provokes a penalty and attack of Opportunity if the foe is holding a weapon you are not proficient with AND you are not proficient with **disarm**.
+  - If the weapon is light, the target has a -2 on the roll.
+If it is heavy, it has +2 on the roll.
 - **Feint**:
   - Effect: Give advantage to next attack.
   - Requires attack roll (Cha based [Nat] roll).